 Bachelor of Recreation and Leisure Studies (Honours), Brock University

 A.B.Q.
 Intermediate Health and Physical Education

 Mrs. Mallin is the Grade 2 classroom teacher at Hudson.
 She is qualified to teach in the Primary, Junior, and Intermediate Divisions.

-Mrs. Mallin’s teaching philosophy is based on student centred learning.
+Mrs. Mallin’s teaching philosophy is based on student-centered learning.
 Her lessons and units focus on students’ different learning styles.
-She engages students through different teaching strategies, critical thinking opportunities, and problem solving and inquiry-based learning.
+She engages students through different teaching strategies, critical thinking opportunities, and problem-solving and inquiry-based learning.

-Outside of school, Mrs. Mallin loves spending time with family and friends, reading, watching movies, enjoying the outdoors, and travelling.
+Outside of school, Mrs. Mallin loves spending time with family and friends, reading, watching movies, enjoying the outdoors, and traveling.

 B. Ed., Primary/Junior Division, Queen’s University, OCT

 Diploma, Television Writing & Producing, Humber College

 Engaging students is the most critical element to being an inspirational teacher – and being an inspirational teacher is integral in expediting student achievement.
 Mr. Minty engages with students on their level during breaks and supervision and inspires them to engage with him on his level during instruction.
 Both types of connections create bonds that foster a sense of unity in the classroom.